Skip to content

 The Importance of Documenting and Saving Communications for California Real Estate Brokers

 In the fast-paced, highly regulated world of real estate, brokers and agents are tasked with more than just facilitating transactions between buyers and sellers.
 One crucial responsibility that often gets overlooked is the need to document and preserve all forms of communication—whether they’re emails, text messages, phone call records, or other forms of correspondence.
-The Department of Real Estate (DRE) regulation 2729 and Business and Professions Code Section 10148(a) require most forms of communication between brokers and clients be maintained for a minimum of three years.
+The Department of Real Estate (DRE) regulation 2729 and California Business and Professions Code Section 10148(a) require most forms of communication between brokers and clients be maintained for a minimum of three years.

 The rationale behind this requirement is that written communications can contain critical information regarding negotiations, disclosures, and instructions that affect the terms of a sale or purchase.
 Should any disputes arise, these records may serve as evidence that proper procedures were followed, disclosures were made, and any potential misunderstandings were clarified.
 Failure to maintain such records can result in penalties, or, in extreme cases, the revocation of a broker’s license.
 If a lawsuit is filed, these communications are critical in enabling a broker or agent to present a proper defense against the claims being made against them.